Spectral dissection of finite rank perturbations of normal operators: BISHOP PROPERTIES ON THE MODEL SPACE AND DECOMPOSABILITY

-Let $\Y\subset\C$, and let $z\in \Y$.
-We will say that \textit{$z$ is $r$-accessible from the right in $\Y$} if the intersection $\Y\cap B_{x+}(z,r)$ is not empty.
 We say that a point $z$ \textit{is accessible from the right in $\Y$} if it $r$-accessible from the right in $\Y$ for any positive $r$.
 Equivalently, there should exist a sequence $\{w_k\}$ of points of $\Y$ that tends to $z$ and satisfies $\Re w_k>\Re z$ for all $k$.

-Note that $z$ is inaccessible from the right whenever it not $r$-accessible from the right for some $r>0$. {\colorblue We define similarly the accessibility from the left, from above and from below. }
+Note that $z$ is inaccessible from the right whenever it not $r$-accessible from the right for some $r>0$.
+We define similarly the accessibility from the left, from above and from below.

 \begin{lemma} For any bounded subset $\Y$ of the complex plane, the set of its points, inaccessible from the right in $\Y$, is contained in a countable union of vertical (straight) lines. \end{lemma}

 \begin{proof} A point of $\Y$ is inaccessible from the right (in $\Y$) if and only if it is $1/k$-inaccessible from the right for some $k\in\N$.
 So it will be enough to check that, say, for any $r\in (0,2)$, the set of points of $\Y$, $r$-inaccessible from the right, can be covered by finitely many vertical lines.